 Upon arrival, walk back across the Waitangi Bridge and tender back to the ship.

 Please note: This tour involves an extensive amount of activity, including walking for approximately 700 yards (about 640 metres) and two hours of kayaking.
 It is recommended for guests in good physical condition and is not suitable for pregnant women or guests with back and/or neck, heart and/or respiratory problems, limited mobility, or those who utilise a wheelchair.
 Wear a swimsuit under a cover-up with beach shoes and bring sun protection and a towel from the ship.
 Lifejackets are provided.
 The maximum weight to participate on this tour is 220 pounds (100 kilograms/15.7 stone).
+A signed waiver is required to participate on this tour.

 Enjoy an exciting journey aboard a 50-foot (15 metres) Maori War Canoe, the Waka Taua.
 After a traditional Maori welcome, depart from the beach on an educational tour to historical landmarks and sites.
 Paddle over the tidal estuaries of the Waitangi River to the Haruru Falls as a guide shares legendary tales and provides rare and unique insights into ancient customs, rituals and traditions of the local Ngapuhi people.